-- Probably the greatest health challenge of remote travel comes from food and water.
+Probably the greatest health challenge of remote travel comes from food and water.
 Traveller's diarrhoea is the usual result of eating food or drinking water contaminated with germs such as bacteria, viruses and parasites that cause illness.
-In many remote locations it is impossible to avoid this condition; however, precautions to minimise risk are listed below.
+In many remote locations it is almost impossible to avoid this condition; however, precautions to minimise risk are listed below.
 See also separate leaflet called Traveller's Diarrhoea for more details.

 - Be scrupulous about hygiene, washing hands before eating and after using the bathroom.

 - Eat only food that's cooked and served hot: avoid food served at room temperature.